aubreyjonescreatives/github-basics-aubreyjonescreatives-master/aboutMe.md

 * Bootstrap
 * React

 I would love to learn Vue and Angular.
 I have some experience with backend development as far as Node.JS.
-I want to learn more about the server side to complete my full stack experience, and have eyes on PHP.
+I want to learn more about the server side to complete my full stack experience, and have eyes on PHP as well.